givecoffee/Secure-Internal-Chatbot-Design/README.md

 - Compliance with GDPR, HIPAA, SOC2, etc.
 - Protection for Intellectual Property
-- Run on internal, in-house infastructure
+- Run on internal, in-house infrastructure
 - Provide articulate and helpful responses based on approved knowledge
 - Use authentication tools to secure interactions
 - Maintain audit logs as per compliance regulations